flycheck/flycheck/doc/guide/installation.rst

 Manual
 ------

-Install the ELPA package from MELPA_ or Marmalade_ using :kbd:`M-x package-install RET flycheck`.
-The former is the *recommended* repository.
+Install the ELPA package from MELPA_ or `MELPA Stable`_ using :kbd:`M-x package-install RET flycheck`.

 Neither of these repositories is included in GNU Emacs by default.
 You need to enable these repositories explicitly.
 For instance, to add the MELPA